Country Director D.R. Congo

 How to apply

-Interested and qualified candidates are invited to apply with a CV and cover letter before 30 September 2017.
-Make sure to use the following hyperlink to apply: http://warchild.onlinevacatures.nl/en/Vacancy/Apply/86530
+Interested and qualified candidates are invited to apply with a CV and cover letter before 22 of November 2017.
+Make sure to upload your English CV (maximum of two pages) and fill in our online questionnaire by using the following hyperlink:: http://warchild.onlinevacatures.nl/en/Vacancy/Apply/86530

 Please mention where you found this vacancy.
 Applications will be considered on a rolling basis.